Picovoice/cheetah/README.md

 ### Realtime Demo

-This demo records audio from the microphone and transcribes speech in real-time.
-Note that you need to have a working microphone and it needs to be set as the default audio capture device on your computer.
+This Cheetah demo records audio from the microphone and transcribes it to speech, in real-time:

 ```bash
 python demo/python/cheetah_demo_realtime.py
 ```

+Note: you need to have a working microphone and it needs to be set as the default audio capture device on your computer for the demo to function correctly.

 ### C Demo Application